 According to MOE, 35% of indigenous primary schools throughout the country recorded unsatisfactory performance because they only reached band 6 and 7 (MOE, 2013).
 Thus, various obstacles have been faced by MOE to improve the quality of education in indigenous primary schools throughout the country despite many initiatives and efforts have been made (MOE, 2018).
 In relation to this, the findings of Lee and Chiu’s (2017) study proved that efficient headmasters were able to manage schools more effectively up to the band 1 level in Hong Kong.
 Scholars have studied leadership in great detail over the last few decades, which has helped to create a various of leadership theories and modern management techniques.
 However, a different style of leadership like sustainable leadership is necessary given the rise (Sajjad et al., 2023) because this is a form of comprehensive leadership that incorporates social, economic, and environmental factors into organizational procedures and decision-making (Maguate et al., 2024).

 Dueppen’s (2017) findings in America have confirmed that educational leaders in educational institutions who practised sustainable leadership practices can undertake large-scale reforms (covering schools, districts, states, and country) for the long term.
 Other than that, the findings of Conway's (2015) study located in Australia also proved that sustainable leadership practices by headmasters promised the achievement and excellence of the school for the long term.
 In line with this, studies on the sustainable leadership practices of headmasters needed to be conducted in primary schools (Kiser-Edwards, 2016) with a focus on cultural restructuring and aspects of learning in schools (Potter, 2018) to measure the effectiveness of headmasters’ sustainable leadership practices on teachers and their learning practices.
 Therefore, in this study the researchers examined the relationship and influence that existed between headmasters’ sustainable leadership practices and learning organization practices at indigenous primary schools, Malaysia.

+Objective

 LITERATURE REVIEW